HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 #### Missing Data in C-CDA vs. FHIR ####

+CDA and FHIR address missing data and null usage in different ways:
-The use of nullFlavor in CDA is explained in depth in Volume 1 of the [C-CDA Implementation Guide](http://hl7.org/cda/stds/ccda/draft1/designconsiderations.html#unknown-and-no-known-information) and in the [C-CDA Companion Guide](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=447).
+- The use of nullFlavor in CDA is explained in depth in Volume 1 of the [C-CDA Implementation Guide](http://hl7.org/cda/stds/ccda/draft1/designconsiderations.html#unknown-and-no-known-information) and in the [C-CDA Companion Guide](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=447).

-The use of the data absent reason extension is explained in depth in the [US Core Implementation Guide](https://build.fhir.org/ig/HL7/US-Core/general-requirements.html#missing-data) and also in the [base extension](http://hl7.org/fhir/extension-data-absent-reason.html).
+- The use of the data absent reason extension is explained in depth in the [US Core Implementation Guide](https://build.fhir.org/ig/HL7/US-Core/general-requirements.html#missing-data) and also in the [base extension](http://hl7.org/fhir/extension-data-absent-reason.html).

-In this publication, we include a mapping between missing data concepts. **Importantly, it should be noted that several mappings include non-equivalence (wider or narrower or unsupported)**.
-Additional implementer guidance is welcome on the handling of missing data between C-CDA and FHIR:
+In this publication, we include a mapping between missing data concepts. **Importantly, it should be noted that several mappings include non-equivalence (wider or narrower or unsupported) and that each standard may allow data elements to be omitted while the other requires**.
+Feedback to improve implementer guidance is welcome on the handling of missing data between C-CDA and FHIR:
 - [NullFlavor (CDA) → Data Absent Reason code (FHIR)](./ConceptMap-CF-NullFlavorDataAbsentReason.html)
 - [Data Absent Reason code (FHIR) → NullFlavor (CDA)](./ConceptMap-FC-DataAbsentReasonNullFlavor.html)